 It’s also worth noting that a service manual doesn’t tell you everything because it was designed for professionals and as such assumes a certain level of prior knowledge and experience which most laymen will not have.
 No disrespect intended.
 If you want to “have a go” it’s your machine and no-one can stop you but please (a) disconnect the mains so you won’t die in the attempt and (b) dismantle things carefully, methodically (take photos, make sketches, make notes as you go) and NEVER go beyond the point where you feel uncertain about being able to reassemble everything perfectly.

-Changing a broken key – this sounds really easy but can be an absolute pig of a job, disproportionately time-consuming and occasionally fraught with unforseen perils …
+Changing a broken key – this sounds really easy on the face of it but can be an absolute pig of a job, disproportionately time-consuming and occasionally fraught with unforseen perils …

 “I changed the key myself but now the note doesn’t work any more” is a regular one.